Meet Joe-Warren Plant, Dancing on Ice 2021 contestant and actor

 Published:

-One sign that we are in January is that Dancing on Ice returns and the show is now back on our screens with a new mix of celebs taking to the ice.
+All 11 contestants skated together for the first time, before competing with their partners for musical week.
+Joe and pro partner Vanessa Bauer topped the leaderboard scoring a total of 30 points from the judges.

+Here's your Musicals on Ice leaderboard!
+Whose skate was your number 1️⃣? #DancingOnIce pic.twitter.com/2bavJlLUvI— Dancing on Ice (@dancingonice) January 31, 2021

-Emmerdale actor Joe-Warren Plant is among the 2021 recruits and at 18, he’s the youngest in the competition – which could work in his favour.
+Emmerdale actor Joe-Warren Plant is safe in the competition, and at 18, he’s also the youngest to take part.

 Joe-Warren Plant recently revealed advice from former Dancing on Ice winner and on-screen dad Matthew Wolfenden, saying that he told him the key to doing well in the competition is to just make sure that he enjoys the ride.
 At least he has someone who knows what they are talking about to turn to for support.